MicahParks/jwkset/README.md

 }
 ```

-# Notes:
+# Notes

+* RFC 8037 adds support for `Ed448`, `X448`, and `secp256k1`, but there is no Golang standard library support for these
+  key types.
 * RFC 7518 specifies that `Base64urlUInt` must use the "minimum number of octets" to represent the number.
 This can lead
   to a problem with parsing JWK made by other projects that may contain leading zeros in the
   non-compliant `Base64urlUInt` encoding.
 This error happens during JWK validation and will look
   like: `failed to validate JWK: marshaled JWK does not match original JWK`.
 To work around this, please modify the
-  JWK's JSON to remove the leading zeros from the `Base64urlUInt` encoding.
-TODO make tool that can do this.
+  JWK's JSON to remove the leading zeros for a proper `Base64urlUInt` encoding.
+If you need help doing this, please open
-* JWK key type `OKP` with `crv` parameter value `X25519` is only supported in marshalling operations.
-This is because
-  the Go standard library does not support unmarshalling this key type at the time of writing this package.
-* RFC 8037 adds support for `Ed448`, but there is no Golang standard library support for this key type.
-* There is no RFC that supports DSA keys in JWK format that I know of.
+  a GitHub issue.
+* This project does not currently support JWK Set encryption using JWE.
+This would involve implementing the relevant JWE
+  specifications.
+It may be implemented in the future if there is interest.

 # Test coverage